quicwg/quic-v2/draft-ietf-quic-v2.md

 to initiate a QUICv2 connection, or vice versa.

 Servers MUST validate the originating version of any session ticket and not resume from any ticket issued from a different version.
+This results in falling back to a full TLS handshake, without 0-RTT.

 Note that during compatible version negotiation, any resulting session ticket maps to the negotiated version rather than original one.